BinaryMoon/ninja-sparks/collections/_posts/2025-02-24-issue-4-retro-game-dev-custom-tcg.md

 ### [HTML For People](https://htmlforpeople.com/)

 This has been around for a few years but it's a really nice introduction to creating and editing simple websites.
 This is possibly a simpler introduction to programming than other languages.
 It gets you used to the idea of writing code and seeing the results, and you end up with a website at the end of it.

----

-Have you found anything interesting lately?
-I’d love to hear about it, just reply to this email!

-Until next time,

-Ben